Mrs Forman's is No More

 26 January 2016

-Mrs Forman's hostelry, which has been serving golfers at Musselburgh for almost 200 years has closed and will be converted into houses.
-Part of the old pub is to be be demolished.
+Mrs Forman's hostelry, which has been serving golfers at Musselburgh for almost 200 years has closed and has been converted into houses.
+Part of the old pub has been demolished.

 George Forman's father built and ran a pub at Levenhall from about 1822 on the east of Musselburgh Links, which would be world famous until it was closed by Punch Taverns in 2015.
 For several decades, it was known as Blucher Hall, as it was built on the stable land of a cottage called Blucher's Hall, which still exists next door.
 The cottage was named in honour of Count Blücher, joint victor of Waterloo, who had a personal connection to the owner of Blucher's Hall, according to his descendants.